How to Build a Grow Room on a Budget

 The ones we sell (GN Telos) emit at least 2.1μmol per W - that'll give some of our best HPS lights a run for their money.

 HID (High Intensity Discharge) lights

-- Dual spectrum - emit blue and red light, for veg & flowering
+The one you want is a dual spectrum HPS light - they emit blue and red light, for veg & flowering

 Budget HID: BAY6 Lighting System (choice of reflectors)